 Bokeh is the way a lens renders out-of-focus parts of your photograph, usually in the background behind your subject.
 Bokeh can be unappealing or pleasant.

 Sometimes people mistakenly talk about how much bokeh they want, but what they really mean is how much blur they want.
 Bokeh isn't about the blur itself.
-It’s about the quality of that blur and how it show up.
+It’s about the quality of that blur and how it shows up.
 Generally, if you get more blur in the background, your subject will stand out better.
 You can get more by using settings that give you narrow depth of field.

 Check out the photo below.
 I know it's not an award winner, but stay with me here for a second.
 Backgrounds like this shingled roof in the photo below are generally unattractive.
 If a camera lens can give you good bokeh it makes the background less harsh and somewhat pleasing.